Constraints on dark matter-nucleon effective couplings in the presence of kinematically distinct halo substructures using the DEAP-3600 detector: Conclusion

 Limits placed on \vperp-dependent operators were the most sensitive to substructures, while operators proportional to $q$ responded similarly to $\CO_1$.
 However, Figure~\ref{fig:rateVDFs_O1O8O11} shows that the recoil energy spectra for $q$-dependent operators diverge significantly from $\CO_1$ spectra in the presence of substructures at higher energies than were considered for the region of interest.
 This observation indicates that greater sensitivity to substructures may arise in searches that extend out to higher energies, up to around \SI{200}{\keV}.

 The large variation seen in these limits highlights the importance of the local DM kinetic distribution as a source of uncertainty in the exclusion or discovery of the particle nature of DM.
-These effects may be further exacerbated by the presence of mutliple substructures.
+These effects may be further exacerbated by the presence of multiple substructures.
 As demonstrated in~\cite{Buch:2019aiw}, substructures like the \GaiaSausage\ may introduce significant uncertainties in interpreting potential DM detection signals, as well.
 However, \cite{Buch:2019aiw} shows that these degeneracies can be resolved by comparing results between experiments, emphasizing the importance of DM searches with different target nuclei.
 Halo substructures also have different effects on the recoil energy spectra expected for each operator, potentially allowing spectral information to further resolve these uncertainties.

+Kinematic substructures with higher velocities than those discussed here may strengthen these effects.
+For example, interactions between the Milky Way and the Large Magellanic Cloud (LMC) may result in local substructures with velocities faster than the galactic escape speed if the DM particles originated in the LMC or were accelerated by it.
+Such substructures are discussed in~\cite{besla_highest-speed_2019}.

-Further assessing how these models can be resolved is left to future work.
+Further assessing how various particle and astrophysical models can be resolved is left to future work.
 These studies will benefit from the several ongoing efforts to better understand the kinematics of the local DM halo.

+Exclusion curves for all operators discussed in the current analysis evaluated for each VDF, including the specific interactions, are available at \eftlink~\cite{deapdataset_v5764847}.
+Data needed to reproduce the VDFs and recoil energy spectra shown in Figs.~\ref{fig:allvdf}--\ref{fig:rate_vdf_isop} are available there, as well.